Caroline Roberts-Cherry - Chair

 Janet Pickering - Secretary

 Janet Pickering is a retired social worker.
-Domestic violence was a significant factor in her work with children and families and in 1998 she joined the management Committee of a women’s refuge in South Manchester.
-She continued to serve as a Board member following the merger of 5 refuges to create Manchester Women’s Aid in 2008 and was actively involved in effecting the merger of 5 refuges to create Pankhurst Trust in 2014.
-She holds the office of Board Secretary and also volunteers as a tour guide in the Heritage Centre.
-The woman who inspires Janet most is Ellen Wilkinson, a radical Mancunian and the first woman Labour MP, elected in 1924 who was passionately committed to improving the lives of vulnerable people and fought hard for the equal rights of women.
+Domestic violence was a significant factor in her work with families and children and in 1998, she joined the management committee of a woman's refuge in South Manchester.
+She continued to serve as a board member following the merger of five refuges to create Manchester Women's Aid in 2008 and was actively involved in effecting the merger of five refuges to create The Pankhurst Trust in 2014.
+She holds the office of Board Secretary and also volunteers as a tour guide in The Pankhurst Centre.
+The woman who inspires Janet most is Ellen Wilkinson, a radical Mancunian and the first woman Labour MP elected in 1924.
+Ellen Wilkinson was passionately committed to improving the lives of vulnerable people and fought hard for the equal rights of women.
 Janet strongly supports the provision of specialist services to safeguard and empower women and children.
+Janet says: "The merger forming The Pankhurst Trust, has opened up opportunities to develop a resource for women in Manchester, at the birthplace of the Women's Social and Political Union."

-Emma Wallace - Treasurer
+Joanne Peters - Treasurer

 Mary Watson

-Mary is a retired social services senior manager working for first Manchester and then Liverpool City Councils.
+Mary is a retired social services senior manager working for Manchester, and then Liverpool City Councils.
 Until 2021, she was a Manchester City Councillor (Labour) for 13 years for her home ward of Whalley Range.
-She sits on the Audit Committee for PTMWA and is the Board's Safeguarding Lead.
-Mary was part of a group of women who helped set up the first Women’s Aid refuges in Manchester in the 1970’s inspired by her membership of the Manchester Women’s Centre.
-Mary was a board member of Manchester Women’s Aid that initiated the merger with the Pankhurst Trust to ensure its survival and is a member of the Pankhurst Trust’s Audit Committee
+She sits on the Audit Committee for PTMWA and is the board's Safeguarding Lead.
+Mary was one of the women who helped set up the first Women's Aid refuges in Manchester in the 1970s inspired by her membership of the Manchester Women's Centre.
+Mary was a board member of Manchester Women's Aid that initiated the merger with The Pankhurst Trust to ensure its survival.
+Mary says: "I am inspired and excited by the opportunities this gives for women in Greater Manchester."

 Melanie Sharples

-Melanie has been a board member since 2009, initially of Central Manchester Women’s Aid before the merger of the organisations to form The Pankhurst Trust she held the position of Chair from 2011-2014 whilst the Trust was being formed.
-Melanie is a family solicitor, she specialises in Children’s Law which relates to arrangements for children and a large percentage of her clients have experienced domestic abuse.
+Melanie has been a board member since 2009, initially of Central Manchester Women's Aid.
+Before the merger of the organisations to form The Pankhurst Trust, she held the position of chair from 2011-2014.
+Melanie is a family solicitor, and she specialises in Children's Law which relates to arrangements for children and a large percentage of her clients have experienced domestic abuse.
+Melanie says: "I enjoy the challenges of making decisions as a board and the honour of working with strong, intelligent and enterprising women."

 Sara Radcliffe